jshorns/acebook-challenge/README.md

 ***TESTING***

-Testing was done in rspec; coverage is over 99%.
+Testing was done in rspec; coverage is 98%.

 For a more in-depth view of the coverage report run